Opal card: Opal readers

-Reception and usage
+Reception

 By June 2016, 7.7 million cards had been issued.
 The most widely used card types (in descending order) were Adult, Senior/Pensioner, Child/Youth and Concession.

 Two billion trips had been taken on the Opal network by May 2018.
 An average of 13 million trips were taken each week and there were more than 3.7 million Opal cards in active use.

 Transport for NSW has stated that customers forget to tap off after about 3% of journeys, so they are charged the default fare.

 The Opal electronic ticketing system has won a range of awards reflecting excellence in design for its unique card reader poles used at ungated ferry wharves, light rail stops and railway stations.
 In addition, the project and its implementation were recognised for excellence by Infrastructure Partnerships Australia.
 On 12 March 2014, Opal was awarded Australia's 2014 Smart Infrastructure Project of the Year.

+Criticism

+Fare structure

 The introduction of Opal caused debate over the different fare structures of Opal and the former MyZone paper tickets.
 Despite being cheaper than single cash fares, Opal single fares were more expensive than the bus and ferry TravelTens, and Opal provides no equivalent to the all-you-can-use MyTrain or MyMulti periodical tickets.
 An unofficial fare comparison site called Opal or Not claimed that more than half of all the public transport trips it compared were more expensive using Opal than with paper tickets.
 Transport for NSW disputes the site's findings, calling it "riddled with errors" and stating that only 7% would "potentially" pay more, but refused to release the analysis behind that figure.

 In addition, the initial lack of transfer benefits was criticised.
 Corinne Mulley, the chair of the Institute of Transport and Logistics Studies, described the launch of the card as a "missed opportunity" since, at the time, Opal retained many of the "interchange penalties" of paying for transfers, and Opal was more expensive than MyMulti for some multi-modal commuters.
 Transport Minister Gladys Berejiklian rejected the criticism, stating that "we believe that customers should pay for the mode they are using".